TV-am: Bruce Gyngell

 Australian business tycoon Kerry Packer took a substantial minority interest in the company in early 1984, and in early May appointed his own chief executive, Bruce Gyngell, who was brought in to help make the company financially viable.
 Greg Dyke left within a few weeks of the appointment to take a new position with TVS.
 Ten days later, general manager Michael Moor also left the station.
 In July 1984, Michael Hollingsworth became the new programme controller, having previously worked for the BBC's Breakfast Time.

 Gyngell pursued the same lightweight, populist approach that Dyke had forged to establish the station's viability, a model parodied later in a Guardian newspaper headline as "Snap, Crackle and Pap".
 The station overhauled its children's Saturday morning programme with Wide Awake Club, replacing Data Run and SPLAT as part of the cost-cutting by management.

 The cost-cutting was brought sharply into focus in the Brighton hotel bombing on the Conservative cabinet in October 1984.
-The night before the terrorist attack, TV-am only had one camera crew covering the conference and it had been called back to London to cover a train crash in Wembley.
+The night before the terrorist attack, TV-am only had one camera crew covering the conference and it had been called back to London to cover the Wembley Central rail crash.
 When the blast occurred in the early hours, the BBC and ITN provided immediate coverage.
 TV-am's response was limited to a caption of reporter John Stapleton reporting over the phone, while the BBC were showing graphic coverage of the attack.
 Trade union agreements at the time meant that technical staff at the local ITV station TVS could not provide cover for another commercial television company, and TV-am's previous conflicts with ITN meant that the latter would not share its footage.
 The whole affair earned the company a severe rebuke from the IBA, which told the company to invest and improve its news coverage or it would lose its licence.